 If you would like to restrict, block or delete cookies from any website, you can use your web browser to do this.
 Check the ‘Help’ menu of your particular browser to learn how to change your cookie preferences.

 Cookies are small text files which are stored on your device when you visit certain web pages.
 Cookies identify your device and enable information about the use of your computer to be stored on its hard drive.
-This information is then used for many things like remembering whether you’ve visited the site before or to help us work out how many new website visitors we get each month.
+This information is then used for many things like remembering whether you’ve visited the site before or to help us

 It is important to note that cookies can’t harm your computer.
-We use encrypted information gathered from cookies to help improve our customer’s experience on the site by, for example, helping us to identify and resolve errors.
+We use encrypted information gathered from cookies to help improve our customer’s experience on the site by, for example, helping us to identify and

 If you ‘share’ content from our website with your friends on social media networks – such as Facebook – you may be sent cookies from these websites.